AlphaLunaFurry/fennec/doc/Education.md

 Fennec Fire Mage
 ================

-Fennec Fire Mage is a mentoring and tutoring system build on top of the Fennec Overlay, and extends the functionality of the Fennec Fyre and Fennec Share modules, which provide social network functionality and content distribution, respectively, to be able to share skills, educational materials, tutorials and howtos, and other education and training content.
+Fire Mage is a mentoring and tutoring system build on top of the Fennec Overlay, and extends the functionality of the Fennec Fyre and Fennec Share modules, which provide social network functionality and content distribution, respectively, to be able to share skills, educational materials, tutorials and howtos, and other education and training content.